-Some pieces of information are automatically merged into the preserved person, and both sets of information are kept.
-This information includes sources that are shown at the bottom of the comparison.
+Unique pieces of information are automatically merged into the preserved person, and both sets of information are kept.
+This information includes the sources that are shown at the bottom of the comparison.

 If you don’t want that information saved, in the Sources box, click Undo.
-Also, although anything stored in Memories (including photos, audio files, and stories) is not displayed on the Review Merge screen, this information is automatically stored with the preserved record.
+Although anything stored in Memories (including photos, audio files, and stories) is not displayed on the Review Merge screen, this information is automatically stored with the preserved record.

-Although it may be tempting to simply type “Same person” or something similar, take a moment to give a more thorough explanation.
-For example, Including the Person IDs of both records can be helpful.
+Although it may be tempting to simply type “Same person” or something similar, take a moment to give a more specific explanation.
+For example, including the person IDs of both records can be helpful.

 When You Can’t Merge

-- Records of one living person and one deceased person.
-If needed, change the information on the living person’s record to indicated that he or she is deceased, and then merge the two records.
+- The records are of one living person and one deceased person.
+If needed, change the information on the living person’s record to indicate that he or she is deceased, and then merge the two records.

 When Not to Merge

-It’s important to check each possible match carefully.
-If there are records you aren’t sure about, do some more investigation before moving forward.
+It is important to check each possible match carefully.
+If there are records you aren’t sure about, investigate more before moving forward.